Atari: Atari Inc. (1972–1984)

 The development of a successor to the 2600 started as soon as it shipped.
 The original team estimated the 2600 had a lifespan of about three years; it then set forth to build the most powerful machine possible within that time frame.
 Mid-way into their effort the home computer revolution took off, leading to the addition of a keyboard and features to produce the Atari 800 and its smaller sibling, the 400.
 The new machines had some success when they finally became available in quantity in 1980.
 From this platform Atari released their next-generation game console in 1982, the Atari 5200.
 It was unsuccessful due to incompatibility with the 2600 game library, a small quantity of dedicated games, and notoriously unreliable controllers.
 Porting arcade games to home systems with inferior hardware was difficult.
-The ported version of Pac-Man for Atari 2600 omitted many of the visual features of the original to compensate for the lack of ROM space and the hardware struggled when multiple ghosts appeared on the screen creating a flickering effect.
+The ported version of Pac-Man for Atari 2600 omitted many of the visual features of the original to compensate for the lack of ROM space and the hardware struggled when multiple ghosts appeared on the screen, creating a flickering effect.

 Under Warner and Atari's chairman and CEO, Raymond Kassar, the company achieved its greatest success, selling millions of 2600s and computers.
 At its peak, Atari accounted for a third of Warner's annual income and was the fastest-growing company in US history at the time.
 It ran into problems in the early 1980s.
 Faced with fierce competition and price wars in the game console and home computer markets, Atari was never able to duplicate the success of the 2600.

 These problems were followed by the video game crash of 1983, with losses that totaled more than $500 million.
 Warner's stock price slid from $60 to $20, and the company began searching for a buyer for its troubled division.
 In 1983, Ray Kassar resigned.
 Financial problems continued to mount and Kassar's successor, James J. Morgan, had less than a year in which to tackle the company's problems.
 He began a massive restructuring of the company and worked with Warner Communications in May 1984 to create "NATCO" (an acronym for New Atari Company).
 NATCO further streamlined the company's facilities, personnel, and spending.
-Unknown to James Morgan and the senior management of Atari, Warner had been in talks with Tramel Technology to buy Atari's consumer electronics and home computer divisions.
-Negotiating until close to midnight on July 1, 1984, Jack Tramiel purchased the home computing and game console divisions of Atari for $240 million in promissory notes and stocks.
-Warner gained a 20% stake in Tramel Technologies, which was renamed Atari Corporation.
-Warner retained the arcade division, continuing it under the name Atari Games, but sold it to Namco in 1985.
+Unknown to James Morgan and the senior management of Atari, Warner had been in talks with Tramel Technology to buy assets pertaining to Atari's consumer electronics and home computer businesses.
+Negotiating until close to midnight on July 1, 1984, Jack Tramiel completed the asset purchase for $240 million in promissory notes and stocks.
+Warner gained a 20% stake in Tramel Technology, which was renamed Atari Corporation.
 Warner also sold the Ataritel division to Mitsubishi.